alphagov/govuk-content-metadata/README.md

 # Inference pipeline [local machine]

 To use a trained Spacy NER model to extract Named Entities from GOV.UK content:
-- Ensure you meet the [AWS Requirements][## AWS Requirements] below.
+- Ensure you meet the [AWS Requirements](#aws-requirements) below.
 - You will be asked for your AWS account MFA code, so have it ready!
 - Follow the instructions in [src/make_data/infer_entities.sh][infer-entities-sh] to know how to specify optional arguments.

-Example: to run the bash script with default values for the optional arguments and extract entities from all the "titles" of yesterday's GOV.UK pages using a pre-trained model saved in `models/mdl_ner_trf_b1_b4/model-best`, from the project root directory run
+Example: to run the bash script with default values for the optional arguments and extract entities from all the `"titles"` of yesterday's GOV.UK pages using a pre-trained model saved in `models/mdl_ner_trf_b1_b4/model-best`, from the project root directory run

 ```shell
 bash src/make_data/infer_entities.sh -p "title" -m "models/mdl_ner_trf_b1_b4/model-best"